JuliaIPU/IPUToolkit.jl/README.md

 To benchmark expressions inside codelets you can use the macros `@ipucycles`, `@ipushowcycles`, and `@ipuelapsed`, which report the number of cycles spent in the wrapped expression.
 They are similar to Julia's `@time`, `@showtime`, and `@elapsed` macros, but report the number of cycles, as the clockspeed of tiles cannot be easily obtained _inside_ a codelet.
-The corresponding time can be obtained by dividing the number of cycles by the clock frequency of the the tile, which you can get with `Poplar.TargetGetTileClockFrequency(target)` outside of the codelet.
+The corresponding time can be obtained by dividing the number of cycles by the clock frequency of the the tile, which you can get with `Poplar.TargetGetTileClockFrequency(target)` outside of the codelet, and should usually be 1.330 GHz or 1.850 GHz depending on the model of your IPU.
 The printing macros `@ipucycles` and `@ipushowcycles` can be made completely no-op by setting `IPUCompiler.DISABLE_PRINT[] = true`.
+***NOTE***: timing of expressions taking longer than `typemax(UInt32) / tile_clock_frequency` (about 2 or 3 seconds depending on your IPU model) is unreliable because the difference between the starting and the ending cycle counts would overflow.

 Other options related to codelet generation are: